duhncan/GotoGrocery/index.md

 passing itself and member id for refreshing the table and getting member data respectively.

 #### EditMemberForm
-This form aims to obtain a specified member for editing and display there details to the new form.
+This form aims to obtain a specified member for editing and display their details to the new form.
 The user will have the ability to alter this information inside text boxes (excluding ID).
 Once the user initiates the AcceptEditMemberDetailsBtn_Click event all the user data is validated through the Members class method
 Validate() as described in the Members class section.
-Based on the returning steam of bits messages will be displayed to the user either showing the edit was successful and the new member details are stored in the database or one or more validation errors have occurred.
+Based on the returning stream of bits, messages will be displayed to the user either showing the edit was successful and the new member details are stored in the database or one or more validation errors have occurred.
 The Members table contains a field for whether or not the member is currently a paying member through the methods status[True/False]Check_CheckedChanged().
 These control event methods alter the check boxes so only one is selected at a time for submission.
 As the format for dates differs between the Windows Forms control and MySQL database a method is provided to turn the date